Does the ZPO need a GDPR update? ECJ should decide now

 In the case pending before the Higher Labor Court of Lower Saxony (case reference: 8 Sa 688/23), the plaintiff company is claiming damages of around 46,000 euros from the employee who left the company.

-The company, a heating and air conditioning company, claims that the ex-employee sold items from the company's private property to third parties via eBay without authorization and enriched herself from the proceeds.
-"The plaintiff bases her findings about the sales transactions on the fact that the defendant accessed her private eBay account without her knowledge or consent," explained the LAG in a statement.
+The company, a heating and air conditioning company, claims that the ex-employee sold items from the company's private property on eBay without authorization.
+Third and enriched himself from the proceeds.
+"The plaintiff bases her findings about the sales transactions on the fact that the defendant accessed her private eBay account without her knowledge or consent," the LAG explained in a statement.

 A piquant fact: the defendant is married to the managing director of the company, but the couple live separately.
 How the company obtained the defendant's ebay user name and the corresponding password is disputed between the parties.